CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Begin with very short passages (only 20 words) and build up to 100.

 Stay at this stage until your hand is comfortable and there is not much difference in your penmanship between copies.

+## Accuracy and Perfection

+Every teacher manual I've read agrees: Mark the transcript, not the shorthand.

+95% accurate means someone who is familiar with your penmanship, or yourself in 6 months, can read 95% of the words.
+You might add “uses the appropriate abbreviation for your chosen level,” but that is still a far cry from perfection.

+It is impossible to perfectly predict your accuracy at any speed.
+It will change with difficulty of the passage and practice with that passage.
+Use your best guess.

+Progression milestones are 4 passages out of 5.
+Do not let the occassional difficult passage hold you back.

+Your accuracy at lower speeds will increase as you increase your barely-readable speed.

+Do not strive for perfect notes.
+That will slow you down.
+Besides, what is perfect?

 ## Four Column Method for Copying